mapcrafter/mapcrafter/docs/installation.rst

     cmake .
     make

-If everything works, you should have an executable file ``mapcrafter`` in the ``src/`` directory.
+If everything works, you should have an executable file ``mapcrafter-legacy`` in the ``src/`` directory.

 You can now install Mapcrafter system-wide for all users if you want::

     sudo make install

-If you get an error concerning ``libmapcraftercore.so`` not found, you have to run ``ldconfig`` (as root).
+If you get an error concerning ``libmapcraftercore-legacy.so`` not found, you have to run ``ldconfig`` (as root).

 On CentOS and other RHEL and Fedora derived distributions, you may have to add